chmorgan/go-fs-test/README.md

   go-fs-test {mountpoint}/file1.txt

-  (pull power randomly here)
+  (unplug device randomly here)

-  (Reboot and verify that the file content looks valid)
+  (plug device back in and check that data in the files is valid)